 Running the engine

 With your collection all tucked up, the biggest quandary is whether to break them out of storage to run the motors.
-Again, this is an where opinions differ.
+Again, this is where opinions differ.

 Engines like to be run, it flows the oil around their internals and prevents seals perishing, and getting any coolant circulating also prevents internal corrosion.
 Getting a motor up to its working temperature regularly is certainly good for it, but do you need to keep dragging your collection out of hibernation to start their motors?